Easing your child’s worries about coronavirus

 ‘Look out for regression, with old behaviours that your child had grown out of coming back, as well as classic signs such as changes to sleep patterns, energy levels or appetite, and big mood shifts.

-‘You’re almost certainly going to witness challenging behaviours, and more arguments and tantrums.’
+‘As the coronavirus ebbs and flows, you’re almost certainly going to witness challenging behaviours, and more arguments and tantrums.’

 While all children are different, there are some common ways in which they might react to the coronavirus outbreak depending what age they are.
 Here's what to look out for so you can support them.